Kashgar: People's Republic of China

+In September 1949, the Kuomintang (KMT) military and provincial authorities in Xinjiang declared their allegiance to the Chinese Communist Party, leading to the peaceful incorporation of Xinjiang into the People’s Republic of China.
+Units of the People’s Liberation Army (PLA) First Field Army entered Xinjiang in October 1949 and subsequently advanced into southern Xinjiang, including Kashgar.

 On 31 October 1981, an incident occurred in the city due to a dispute between Uyghurs and Han Chinese in which three were killed.
 The incident was quelled by an army unit.

 In 1986, the Chinese government designated Kashgar a "city of historical and cultural significance".
 Kashgar and surrounding regions have been the site of Uyghur unrest since the 1990s.
 In 2008, two Uyghur men carried out a vehicular, IED and knife attack against police officers.